Kawasoti

 Kawasoti serves as administrative headquarter for Nawalpur district, locating all major government and administrative offices.
 With the rapid increase in population and development of infrastructures, this city is quickly emerging into a business, educational and health hub on the center of the East-West Highway.

 It is one of the beautiful cities of Nawalpur district and is located in the middle of the country.
 It is also known as a greenery city where 60% of land is occupied by forests.

 Nowadays Kawasoti VDC is better known by its new identity, i.e. Kawasoti municipality.
-People from various castes and religions coexist in this city with a majority of them Buddhists, some Hindus, and members of some other religions such as Christians and Muslims.
+People from various castes and religions coexist in this city with a majority of them Hindus, some Buddhists, and members of some other religions such as Christians and Muslims.
 More than 35 private and government schools and three colleges (Lumbini, Madhyabindu, and Kumarwarti) provide education from kindergarten to the master's degree level, which is attended by students as far as 30-km far from the city.
 The city also serves many local hospitals and pharmacies for the health facilities of residents.
 It has well-paved road networks, strong telecommunication service, well-managed drinking water, and drainage system and major sources for shopping and entertainment.
 In Kawasoti, police, as well as traffic police have been doing their job all over the district Nawalpur.

 People have been constantly migrating to this city from neighboring hilly regions and districts for the last 30–40 years which was otherwise largely occupied by dense forests that lead to Chitwan National Park directly towards the south of this city.

 History

 Kawasoti administration

 Kawasoti municipality is a local government body formed in 2071 BS.
 It has 17 wards numbered from 1 to 17.
-Earlier, there were five VDCs: Kawasoti,Kumarwarti,Shivmandir, Agyauli, and Pithauli.
+Earlier, there were five VDCs: Kawasoti, Kumarwarti,Shivmandir, Agyauli, and Pithauli.
 The first mayor of the city was Chandra Kumari Pun elected in 2074 BS.
 Bishnu Prasad Bhusal was elected as the new mayor of Kawasoti, defeating the next candidate Mahendra Prasad Pokhrel.